Updated December 2022

 Rose Ceci is a certified psychiatric mental health nurse with the Canadian Mental Health Association.
 She has been working in health care for over 18 years, providing medical and mental health services to people of all ages, from adolescents to seniors.

 Rose is currently a Nurse Clinician at Humber River Hospital, providing mental health assessments, consultation, and staff coaching.
-This is where she gains first-hand experience with the challenges facing seniors and the health care professionals who care for them.
+This is where she gains first-hand experience with the challenges facing seniors and the professionals who care for them.